 Now, think back to a moment when you received a referral that influenced your action or decision.
 Maybe a friend suggested where to get the best pies in town.
 Or a neighbor recommended their go-to plumber.
 Or perhaps your colleague suggested the best school district based on their income.

 Chances are: You acted on the recommendation because it came from someone you trust.
-And may explain why, according to a Nielsen Report, referrals from trusted loved ones remain the most credible advertising.
+And that may explain why, according to a Nielsen Report, referrals from trusted loved ones remain the most credible advertising.

 To become a successful brand ambassador; therefore, you need to break through the trust barrier.